CIRALabs/epp-pre-registration-verification/draft-ietf-epp-pre-registration-verification.md

 - The registration raises minimal suspicion.
 - While the information appears consistent, there might be subtle irregularities.
 - Regular monitoring and further review may be necessary.
+- Regular monitoring and further review may be necessary.

 ## Score 41 - 60 (Moderate Suspicion):